-In PlayerUnknown’s Battlegrounds and Fortnite, 100 people drop onto an island empty-handed and have to scavenge for weapons and equipment.
-Those elements define the Battle Royale genre, along with one other: Last person standing wins.
+In PlayerUnknown’s Battlegrounds and Fortnite, 100 people drop onto an island to scavenge for weapons and equipment.
+Those elements define the battle royale genre along with one other — the last person standing wins.

-Battle Royale went from obscure mod to mainstream game phenomenon in less than two years.
-PlayerUnknown’s Battlegrounds’ massive popularity made major news of the genre through 2017, having sold more than 30 million copies on PC as of February 2018.
-The game also launched on Xbox One last year through the Xbox Game Preview program, where it added another 3 million copies to its totals as of January 2018.
+Battle royale went from obscure mod to mainstream game phenomenon in less than two years.
+PlayerUnknown’s Battlegrounds’ massive popularity made the genre major news through 2017 as it sold more than 50 million copies combined on Xbox and PC as of June 2018.
+The free-to-play PUBG Mobile has put up even more impressive numbers, bringing the total player count for the various platformers to more than 400 million.

 Meanwhile, Epic Games’ free-to-play take on the idea, Fortnite Battle Royale, has garnered an even larger audience.
 Fortnite earned a record-setting number of concurrent players in February (breaking a record set by PUBG), and broke the concurrent viewership record on Twitch in March.

-Simon Darveau, creative director of recently launched Battle Royale game The Darwin Project, said the success stories like that of Battlegrounds (or PUBG) are going to draw many, many more imitators.
-Aside from the insane popularity of PUBG and Fortnite, Darveau said Battle Royale will likely appeal to developer because doesn’t really take much to create (or adapt) an existing project into something you might think of as a Battle Royale game.
-The signature trait of the form is its last-player-standing ruleset, an easy thing to add to any game; other usual elements, like open, explorable maps and random weapon spawns, don’t take too much to develop.
+Simon Darveau, creative director of the battle royale game The Darwin Project, said the success stories of Fortnite and PUBG are going to draw many, many more imitators.
+Aside from the insane popularity of PUBG and Fortnite, Darveau said battle royale will likely appeal to developers because it doesn’t really take much to create or adapt an existing project into something you might think of as a battle royale game.
+The signature last-player-standing rule set is an easy thing to add to any game.
+Other elements like open, explorable maps and random weapon spawns aren’t difficult to develop.

-Much of Battle Royale’s feel emanates from the games that played host the genre’s first iterations.
+Much of battle royale’s feel emanates from the games that played host to the genre’s first iterations.
 When two players run into each other in these games, it’s never clear what might happen.
-One player might kill the other and steal their stuff; the two people might team up and become friends; or they might seemingly come to an amicable agreement, only for one player to betray the other later.
+One player might kill the other and steal their stuff or two people might team up and become friends.
+There’s also the possibility that they come to an amicable agreement, only for one player to betray the other later.

-The social interactions between players in survival games inspired modders to create new, more competitive scenarios to throw players together: Brendan Greene, creator of PlayerUnknown’s Battlegrounds, created similar ideas for games like DayZ and Arma III.
+The social interactions between players in survival games inspired modders to create new, more competitive scenarios to throw players into together.
+Brendan Greene, the creator of PlayerUnknown’s Battlegrounds, built similar mods for games like DayZ and Arma III.

-Meanwhile, Greene went off to create his own Battle Royale title: PlayerUnknown’s Battlegrounds, which, in early 2017.
+Meanwhile, Greene went off to create his own battle royale title, PlayerUnknown’s Battlegrounds, in early 2017.
 Epic Games followed PUBG later in the year with Fortnite: Battle Royale, a free-to-play competitive mode built to complement its co-op zombie survival game.
-Over time Fortnite has found an immense following, in part because its free-to-play, but also because of its unique spin on form — Using the mechanics created for Fortnite’s original mode, now known as Fortnite: Save the World, Fortnite’s Battle Royale adds Minecraft-like building capabilities that players use to construct their own fortifications.
+Over time, Fortnite has found an immense following.
+This is largely due to its free-to-play model, but also because of its unique spin on the form.
+Using mechanics created for Fortnite’s original mode, now known as Fortnite: Save the World, Fortnite’s Battle Royale adds Minecraft-like building capabilities that players can use to construct their own fortifications.

-So what makes Battle Royale so appealing to so many players?
-To Greene and Darveau, the genre’s extension of the freedom of survival games, matched with just enough structure to drive matches forward, created an experience players couldn’t find in existing shooters or more niche survival games.
+What makes battle royale appealing to so many players?
+For Greene and Darveau, the genre’s extension into the freedom of survival games, matched with just enough structure to drive matches forward, created an experience that players couldn’t find in existing shooters or more niche survival games.

 “I think, you know, especially with Battlegrounds, there’s no right way to play it,” Greene said.
 “However you want to play it is up to you.
 It’s a challenge, you know — it’s against other people.
 It’s not something you can predict, it’s against another person, and I think those are the best kind of interactions.”

-H1Z1 General Manager Anthony Castoro said the stakes of Battle Royale also work to set it apart from other competitive game genres.
-Unlike most shooters, in which players can die and then re-enter the game almost immediately, Battle Royale games incentivize survival.
+Anthony Castoro, general manager of Z1, said the stakes of battle royale also help set it apart from other competitive game genres.
+Unlike most shooters, in which players can die and then re-enter the game almost immediately, battle royale games incentivize survival.

-Battle Royale games also take advantage of a major trend in gaming in general, the rise of online streaming and game viewership.
-Battle Royale games are eminently watchable — The pacing a Battle Royale match is not just a barrage of constant action.
-Players interact with each other relatively infrequently, raising the tension levels as players go about gathering equipment, only to hear or see someone nearby — or get completely ambushed by another player they didn’t know was present.
+Battle royale games take advantage of another major trend in gaming, which is the rise of online streaming and game viewership.
+Battle royale games are eminently watchable, as the pacing of a battle royale match is not just a barrage of constant action.
+Players interact with each other relatively infrequently, raising the tension levels as they go about gathering equipment, only to hear or see someone nearby or get completely ambushed by another player they didn’t know was present.

-“Every time you press play, there’s a new experience waiting,” Fortnite Design Lead Eric Williamson told Digital Trends via email.
+“Every time you press play, there’s a new experience waiting,” Eric Williamson, Fortnite design lead, told Digital Trends via email.
 “And even though the only way to win is to be the last one standing, it’s not just about winning.
 It’s about all of the fun and hilarious things that can happen along the way, and experiencing that with your friends.
 But if you’re able to make it to the last few minutes, the tension becomes so incredible.
-Battle Royale just provides such a great mix of highs and lows.”
+Battle royale just provides such a great mix of highs and lows.”

-The fact that the Battle Royale genre is exciting to play and interesting to watch creates a unique situation that’s in line with trends in gaming as a whole.
+The fact that the battle royale genre is exciting to play and interesting to watch creates a unique situation that’s in line with trends in gaming as a whole.
 Streaming has become a major part of the video game landscape.
-In January 2018, the average viewership of streaming site Twitch, which is largely dedicated to game streams, was almost a million people – meaning at any given time, about a million people are watching people play games.
-That’s just one option for watching gaming content; another, YouTube, has seen videos for games such as Minecraft and Grand Theft Auto V garner tens of billions of views.
+In January 2018, the average viewership of streaming site Twitch was almost a million people, and that’s just one option for watching gaming content.
+Another media giant, YouTube, has seen videos for games such as Minecraft and Grand Theft Auto V garner tens of billions of views.

-If Darveau is right, though, and the Battle Royale is due for a surge of “me too” games that will deaden its popularity (something that’s happened time and again in video games, in genres from World War II first-person shooters, to MOBAs such as Dota 2 and League of Legends, and on to open-world survival games), where is Battle Royale going in the future?
+If Darveau is right and the battle royale is due for a surge of “me too” games that will deaden its popularity (something that’s happened time and again in video games, in genres from World War II first-person shooters, to MOBAs such as Dota 2 and League of Legends, and on to open-world survival games), where is battle royale going in the future?

-The answer is different for each game, but it can be summarized in one concept: Innovation.
-Many of the ideas that are springing up in Battle Royale seem like natural expansions of big ideas in gaming, and they’re likely to trickle out into the rest of the space.
+The answer is different for each game, but it can be summarized in one word: Innovation.
+Many of the ideas that are springing up in battle royale seem like natural expansions of big ideas in gaming, and they’re likely to trickle out into the rest of the space.

-Already, Battle Royale games are spinning out interesting ideas from the genre’s natural affinity for competition and spectating.
-Games like The Darwin Project and Outpost Games’ SOS, a multiplayer competition in which streaming is baked into the gameplay, put a twist on the Battle Royale idea by making spectating an interactive experience.
+Already, battle royale games are spinning out interesting ideas from the genre’s natural affinity for competition and spectating.
+Games like The Darwin Project and Outpost Games’ SOS put a twist on the battle royale idea by making spectating an interactive experience.

-SOS emphasizes an entertaining performance, makes streaming a part of the gameplay.
-Using a proprietary technology platform that works with a Twitch overlay, the game tracks how people watching the game react, through voting with reaction emojis, to the people playing it.
-The votes of the audience mean part of winning is being entertaining; it’s possible to excel at the game purely through social engineering and the way players talk to and interact with each other.
+SOS emphasizes an entertaining performance and makes streaming a part of the gameplay.
+Using a proprietary technology platform that works with a Twitch overlay, the game tracks and relays how people watching the game react — through voting with reaction emojis — to the ones playing it.
+Votes from the audience mean part of winning is being entertaining.
+It’s possible to excel at the game purely through social engineering and the way players talk to and interact with each other.

 In The Darwin Project, one player can control the Director, a flying, player-controlled TV camera that can influence the match by powering up or undercutting players.
-The game also can make the Director’s powers available to everyone watching The Darwin Project on Twitch, allowing them to vote on who gets targeted for what interaction, changing the game on the fly as people play it.
+It can also make the Director’s powers available to everyone watching The Darwin Project on Twitch, allowing them to vote on who gets targeted for what interaction and change the game on the fly as people play it.

-During a recent invitational tournament that featured a number of big-name streamers, Darveau said, he was surprised to see how the collective consciousness of the audience altered the game — not to make their favorite streamer win every time, like he expected, but to balance the game on the fly.
+During a recent invitational tournament that featured a number of big-name streamers, Darveau said he was surprised to see how the collective consciousness of the audience altered the game — not to make their favorite streamer win every time like he expected, but to balance the game as its played.

 “The idea that the game world is a living entity that’s connected to the collective consciousness — I was under the impression that I was watching a reality show from the future,” Darveau said.
 “It was just great.
 I had shivers.”

-“My dream is to have a stadium full of people watching players battle it out in the center, and watching that first person have to get up and walk off,” he said.
-“These kind of events are what I wanted to see, so when I see those I guess I’ll be happy that Battle Royale will have reached what I’ve always dreamed it could be.”
+“My dream is to have a stadium full of people watching players battle it out in the center, and watching that first person have to get up and walk off,” Greene said.
+“These kind of events are what I wanted to see, so when I see those, I guess I’ll be happy that battle royale will have reached what I’ve always dreamed it could be.”

-So while the likelihood of a rush of Battle Royale games seems likely, it’s elements like pushes in eSports and streaming that might expand the genre beyond a passing fad.
-Already the games are going beyond the experience of simply playing fun multiplayer games, to leverage the personalities of the people taking part in them.
+While a flood of battle royale games seems to already be taking place, it’s actually the push toward esports and investment in streaming that will elevate the genre beyond just a fad.
+Developers are already going beyond just designing fun multiplayer games, they’re also trying to leverage the personalities of the people taking part in them.